ikornzaft/BA_Guide/README.md

 # Buenos Aires Guide

-An small web app that retrieves data from the Buenos Aires City's API.
+A small web app that retrieves data from Buenos Aires City's API.

 Made in plain JavaScript and HTML/CSS (Styled Components).